ezig/meme-simulator/README.md

+> We don't read and write memes because it's cute.
+We read and write memes because we are members of the human race.
+And the human race is filled with passion.
+And medicine, law, business, engineering, these are noble pursuits and necessary to sustain life.
+But memes, dankness, macros, lulz, these are what we stay alive for.

+> -John Keating, Dead Poets Society

 # meme-simulator

 Uses Markov chains to generate text for image macros.
 Human-made image macro text is barely comprehensible English anyway, so you probably won't be able to tell the difference.